mircobabini/wp-plugin-repo-stats/readme.txt

 Requires WordPress 3.5 due to use of transients for caching.

+= Shortcode =

+To display on any post or page, use this shortcode:

+[plugin-repo-stats]

+Make sure you go to the plugin settings page after installing to set options.

 <strong>If you use and enjoy this plugin, please rate it and click the "Works" button below so others know that it works with the latest version of WordPress.</strong>

 == Installation ==